 A Complete Overhaul

-If your culture needs a complete revamp, Walsh encouraged conducting a full cultural values assessment (CVA), which would evaluate what employees consider their current versus desired corporate culture to be.
-Many companies will likely find themselves in this situation, as the events of the past several years during the pandemic have led to teams that have never met in person or built a sense of belonging and a shared understanding of the company culture.
+If your culture needs a complete revamp, Walsh encouraged conducting a full Cultural Values Assessment (CVA).
+This evaluates what employees consider their current versus desired corporate culture to be.
+Companies in this situation may find their employees lacking a sense of belonging or a shared understanding of the company culture.

-There Be Giants offers their clients an assessment in which they obtain responses from the entire organization and then put together a plan for executing and improving its strategy for culture, including defining what is important to the company and how that’s currently being exhibited, and where the company should go and how.
-This could include formulating a new mission statement, vision statement, values, and more.
+There Be Giants, one of Lattice’s service partners, offers their clients an assessment in which they obtain responses from the entire organization and then put together a plan for improving its strategy for culture.
+This plan includes defining what matters to the company and how that’s currently being exhibited, as well as where the company should go and how.
+This could include formulating a new mission statement, vision, values, or more.